-- Parson Russell were used in rat baiting.
-Previously, 100 of rats were put into a ring or a rat pit, and bet were made on whose dog could kill the most rats within a minute.
+- Parson Russell was used in rat baiting.
+Previously, 100 of rats were put into a ring or a rat pit, and the bet was made on whose dog could kill the most rats within a minute.

 - The name of the breed derives from the original breeder whose name was Parson Jack Russell.

-Parson Russell Terrier are prone to suffer from eye disease, deafness and joint issues.
-Generally all small dog suffer from the joint issues called Legg Perthes.
+Parson Russell Terrier is prone to suffer from eye disease, deafness, and joint issues.
+Generally, all small dog suffer from joint issues called Legg Perthes.

-Parson Russell Terrier are found in three different colors.
+Parson Russell Terrier is found in three different colors.